Back To Search Results

 Deterrence and Patient Education

-Genetic counseling and predictive testing can be done for asymptomatic adults who are at risk of developing HD.
-This helps patients to make informed decisions with respect to the caregiver, finance, and reproduction.
-This also makes them eligible to participate in clinical trials.
+Genetic counseling and predictive testing can be performed for asymptomatic adults who are at risk of developing Huntington disease.
+This helps patients to make informed decisions concerning the caregiver, finances, and reproduction and also makes them eligible to participate in clinical trials.
 The optimal time to determine the genetic risk as well as discuss prenatal testing is before pregnancy.
-DNA banking, which is the storage of DNA, can also be done for possible future use.[3][13]
-Psychiatric and psychological help is advised as the patients need to cope with the stressful situation of living with HD.
+DNA banking, which is the storage of DNA, can also be obtained for possible future use.[4][20]
+Psychiatric and psychological help is advised as the patients need to cope with the stressful situation of living with Huntington disease.

 Pearls and Other Issues

-Patients with HD commonly have an affected parent.
+Patients with Huntington disease commonly have an affected parent.
+However, family history is negative in the following cases:

-There is a 50% chance for each offspring of a patient with HD to develop the disease.
-Each child homozygous for the repeat will inherit an HD causing allele.
-An offspring of a patient with an intermediate allele are at risk of developing HD due to the instability of the repeats.
+The chance that each offspring of a patient with Huntington disease will develop the disease is 50%.
+Each child homozygous for the repeat will inherit a Huntington disease-causing allele.
+Due to the instability of the repeats, the offspring of a patient with an intermediate allele are at risk of developing Huntington disease.
+The risk of the child inheriting repeats >35, depending on the following factors:

-• Size of the CAG allele, larger the size, more is the chance for expansion.
+• Size of the CAG allele; the larger the size, the more the chance for expansion.

 • Intermediate alleles that are inherited paternally are more prone to CAG expansions.